deivuh/deivuh.github.io/source/_posts/2014-03-25-dagr-a-time-of-the-day-based-led-lighting-system.markdown

 Most of the time these stuff involves using my PC, and [staying up late in front of a screen messes up with our sleep](http://chriskresser.com/how-artificial-light-is-wrecking-your-sleep-and-what-to-do-about-it), as it [lowers our bodies melatonin production](http://www.webmd.com/sleep-disorders/news/20030620/nighttime-computer-users-may-lose-sleep).
 So unless I worked until I felt exhausted, there was no way I could fall asleep within 30 minutes of going to bed.

 That was before I discovered [F.lux](http://justgetflux.com) a software that adapts your screen to the time of the day.
 Basically it decreases your screen [color temperature](http://en.wikipedia.org/wiki/Color_temperature) at night, and becomes warmer the later at night it is.
+On their website they even have [more information and a collection of links to research documents about light exposure effects on sleeping](http://justgetflux.com/research.html).

 [F.lux]((http://justgetflux.com)  solves my watching the screen in the dark troubles, but when I needed to do stuff at my desk and not on the screen, all I had was my cool white desk lamp.